Five-flavor molecular pentaquarks in the $\Xi_b^{(\prime,\,*)} \bar D^{(*)}$ and $\Xi_c^{(\prime,\,*)} B^{(*)}$ systems: systems

 The normalization of the heavy hadron fields is specified as follows \cite{Wise:1992hn,Casalbuoni:1992gi,Casalbuoni:1996pg,Yan:1992gz,Bando:1987br,Harada:2003jx,Chen:2017xat,Ding:2008gr}.
 For the bottom baryons, we have

 while for the anti-charmed mesons, we have

-Here, $m_i$, $\bm{\sigma}$, and $\bm{p}$ denote the mass of the hadron $i$, the Pauli matrice, and the momentum of the baryon, respectively. $\chi$, $\Phi$, and $\epsilon$ represent the spin wave functions for the spin-$1/2$ baryons, the spin-$3/2$ baryons, and the spin-$1$ mesons, respectively.
+Here, $m_i$, $\bm{\sigma}$, and $\bm{p}$ denote the mass of the hadron $i$, the Pauli matrice, and the momentum of the baryon, respectively. $\chi$, $\Phi$, and $\epsilon$ represent the spin wave functions for the spin-$1/2$ baryon, the spin-$3/2$ baryon, and the spin-$1$ meson, respectively.

 The coupling constants appearing in the above effective Lagrangians are typically constrained either by the theoretical considerations or, where available, by the experimental data.
 In this work, we adopt a set of commonly used values consistent with those in Refs. \cite{Wang:2022mxy,Chen:2017xat,Chen:2019asm,Chen:2020kco,Wang:2020bjt,Wang:2019nwt,Chen:2018pzd,Wang:2021hql,Wang:2021ajy,Wang:2021yld,Wang:2021aql,Yang:2021sue,Wang:2020dya,Wang:2023ftp,Yalikun:2023waw,Wang:2023aob,Wang:2023ael}: $l_B=-3.65$, $l_S=6.20$, $g_{\sigma}=0.76$, $g_1=0.94$, $g_4=1.06$, $g=0.59$, $f_\pi=132~\rm{MeV}$, $\beta_B g_V=-6.00$, $\beta_S g_V=12.00$, $\beta g_V=-5.25$, $\lambda_S g_V=19.20~\rm{GeV}^{-1}$, $\lambda_I g_V =-6.80~\rm{GeV}^{-1}$, and $\lambda g_V =-3.27~\rm{GeV}^{-1}$.